-In May 2017, the Company announced that our Board of Directors authorized the repurchase of up to \$ 125.0 million of its outstanding common shares as market conditions warrant over a period commencing on May 19, 2017 and expiring on May 18, 2019.
-In February 2019, the Company's Board of Directors authorized the repurchase of an additional \$44.3 million of our outstanding common shares for an aggregate authorization of \$ 169.3 million until May 2021.
+In May 2021, the Company's Board of Directors authorized the repurchase of up to \$ 80.0 million of the Company's outstanding shares through May 31, 2023.
+This authorization replaced a previous repurchase authorization for approximately \$80.0 million that expired in May 2021.
+In June 2020, we amended our debt agreements primarily to improve future covenant flexibility and such amendments included a prohibition on share repurchases for twelve months starting July 1, 2020 (the "Repurchase Covenant").
+The Company temporarily suspended share repurchases for the twelve months starting July 1, 2020 and ending on June 30, 2021 in light of the Repurchase Covenant.
+On July 1, 2021, the Repurchase Covenant expired.
 Repurchases may be made from time to time through open market, privately-negotiated, structured or derivative transactions (including accelerated share repurchase transactions), or other methods of acquiring shares.
 The Company intends to structure open market purchases to occur within pricing and volume requirements of Rule 10b-18.
 The Company may, from time to time, enter into Rule 10b5-1 plans to facilitate the repurchase of its shares under this authorization.
-The Company has temporarily suspended share repurchases for at least the twelve months starting July 1, 2020 as the June 2020 amendments to our debt agreements for our lines of credit and bank term loan prohibit share repurchases during such time and in order to preserve our liquidity position.
+The Company did not repurchase any shares for the year ended December 31, 2021 and 2020.
+The remaining amount authorized to be repurchased under the program as of December 31, 2021 was approximately \$80.0 million.

-Shares repurchased during the years ended December 31, 2020, 2019 and 2018 were as follows:
+Shares repurchased during the years ended December 31, 2021, 2020 and 2019 were as follows:

+2 2021 2020 2019

-Year Ended December 31, 20 20 2019 2018 1 Total number of shares purchased 1,209,328 91 9,249 Average price paid per share \$ ; 16.52 \$ 21.74 Total price paid exclusive of commissions and related fees (in thousands) \$ : 19,976 \$ 1 9,980
+Total number of shares purchased 1,209,328

+Average price paid per share \$ \$ \$ 16.52

+Total price paid exclusive of commissions and related fees (in thousands) \$ \$ \$ 19,976